A Prayer for Loneliness During the Holidays

 As this verse came to mind, I realized that this was an invitation from the Lord to enter into the mystery of loneliness (the wilderness), and in that place I would find Him.

 This holiday season, in the midst of all the seasons greetings and Christmas cheer, when you feel the ache of loneliness, remember that you are NOT alone, that many experience what you feel.
+Even though we are apart, we can be in this together by faith and praying for each other.

 A Prayer to Pray while Walking through the Desert of Loneliness